eschen42/portableIcon/src/README.md

 - `..\icont.exe`
 - `..\iconx.exe`

+## Known Bugs

+- `nticont.exe` and `nticonx.exe` are not compatible with files on Google Drive.
+- The convenience scripts do not take into account the fact that the spaces in `My drive` and `Shared drives` are preserved even when batch files call for spaceless names.

 ## About the `icon=9.5.2` package in the `eschen42` conda channel

 The `icon-9.5.2` package in the `eschen42` conda channel was built from